mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 ![](/img/blog/how-fromjs/full-path.png)

+## A few more details

 ### How do the string wrapper objects interact with native code?

 If you actually tried running the code above, you'd notice that it breaks the `innerHTML` assignment.
 When we call the native innerHTML setter, rather than setting the content to the original string, it's set to "[object Object]".

 That's because `innerHTML` needs a string and all Chrome has is an object, so it converts the object into a string.

-The solution is to add a toString method to our object, which tells Chrome how to convert the object into a string.
+The solution is to add a toString method to our object.
 Something like this:

 {% highlight javascript %}
 document.body.innerHTML = {